DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Instead the integrator can add a new plugin "news" within the "Sitepackage™" of the installation.
 This plugin duplicates the existing plugin, provided by EXT:solr.
 Instead of keeping the result action none cacheable, it can define that this action should be cacheable.
-Also a new plugin allows to add a different Flexform to this plugin.
-These Flexform can provide a drop down with possible categories, or allow an editor to define how many news should be displayed.
-Thanks to Extbase conventions, all options available within TypoScript ``settings`` section can be used within Flexforms.
+Also a new plugin allows to add a different FlexForm to this plugin.
+These FlexForm can provide a drop down with possible categories, or allow an editor to define how many news should be displayed.
+Thanks to Extbase conventions, all options available within TypoScript ``settings`` section can be used within FlexForms.
 Due to a different plugin signature, the plugin can be configured differently via TypoScript.

 This new Plugin speeds up the delivery of the page, as it's fully cached.
 Also an